Reviewing Prospect Capital (NASDAQ:PSEC) & Investcorp Credit Management BDC (NASDAQ:ICMB)

-Prospect Capital (NASDAQ:PSEC) and Investcorp Credit Management BDC (NASDAQ:ICMB) are both finance companies, but which is the superior business?
-We will compare the two businesses based on the strength of their earnings, valuation, profitability, analyst recommendations, institutional ownership, risk and dividends.
+Investcorp Credit Management BDC (NASDAQ:ICMB) and Prospect Capital (NASDAQ:PSEC) are both finance companies, but which is the better business?
+We will compare the two businesses based on the strength of their earnings, analyst recommendations, dividends, institutional ownership, valuation, profitability and risk.

-This table compares Prospect Capital and Investcorp Credit Management BDC’s gross revenue, earnings per share (EPS) and valuation.

-10.3% of Prospect Capital shares are held by institutional investors.
-Comparatively, 39.7% of Investcorp Credit Management BDC shares are held by institutional investors.
-26.8% of Prospect Capital shares are held by company insiders.
-Comparatively, 1.6% of Investcorp Credit Management BDC shares are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+39.7% of Investcorp Credit Management BDC shares are held by institutional investors.
+Comparatively, 10.3% of Prospect Capital shares are held by institutional investors.
+1.6% of Investcorp Credit Management BDC shares are held by company insiders.
+Comparatively, 26.8% of Prospect Capital shares are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This is a summary of current recommendations for Prospect Capital and Investcorp Credit Management BDC, as provided by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Investcorp Credit Management BDC and Prospect Capital, as provided by MarketBeat.

 |Sell Ratings